changshuotang/learning-resources/system-design/10-comm.md

 - Minify on client side (HTML, CSS, Javascript)
 - Put scripts on the bottom of doc so the rest of the page loads first
-- Lazy Loading: asynchronously load the page in order
+- Lazy Loading: asynchronously load the page
 - Cache (CDNs, in-memory caches, etc.)
 - Backend services optimization
 - Scale your resources
+- Optimize images